 Diagnosis of androgen deficiency

-- Medical history – a full history is taken, including details about fertility, sexual function, symptoms of androgen deficiency, other medical problems, occupation and drug use (prescribed and non-prescribed).
+- Medical history – a full history is taken, including details about fertility, sexual function, symptoms of androgen deficiency, other medical problems, occupation, medication and drug use (prescribed and non-prescribed).

 - Physical examination – a thorough general examination is performed, including measuring the size of the testicles and checking for breast development.